-- (A) Upon the adoption of this Amended and Restated Initial Rate Resolution determining the Emergency Medical Services Cost and identifying the Benefitted Property to be included in the EMS Tax Assessment Roll, the legislative findings ascertained and declared in Sections 1.03 and 1.04 of the Ordinance are hereby ratified and confirmed. - (B) Emergency medical services, facilities and programs provide a benefit to Improved Property because such emergency medical services increase the use and enjoyment of Improved Property by: (1) protecting the life and safety of intended occupants in the use and enjoyment of property; and (2) stabilizing or lowering the cost of property insurance by the presence of a professional and comprehensive emergency medical services program within the County.
+(A) Upon the adoption of this Amended and Restated Initial Assessment Resolution determining the Fire Protection Assessed Cost and identifying the Assessed Property to be included in the Fire Protection Assessment Roll, the legislative findings ascertained and declared in Sections 1.03 and 1.04 of the Ordinance are hereby ratified and confirmed.

+(B) Fire protection services possess a logical relationship to the use and enjoyment of property by: (1) protecting the value of the improvements, structures, and Land through the provision of available fire protection services; (2) protecting the life and safety of intended occupants in the use and enjoyment of property; (3) preserving or lowering the cost of fire insurance by the presence of a professional and comprehensive fire protection program within the County; (4) containing the spread of fire incidents occurring on Land with the potential to spread and endanger property and property features; and (5) managing the burden put on the County's fire protection services, facilities, and program from fires occurring on Land.

-- (C) The availability and provision of comprehensive emergency medical services enhance and strengthen the relationship of such services to the use and enjoyment of the parcels of property, the market perception of the area and, ultimately, the property and rental values within the County. - (D) It is fair and reasonable to use the Improvement Codes and DOR Codes for the Cost Apportionment and the Parcel Apportionment because: (1) the Tax Roll database employing the use of such property use codes is the most comprehensive, accurate, and reliable information readily available to determine the property use and Building Area for Improved Property within the County, and (2) the Tax Roll database within such property use codes is maintained by the Property Appraiser and is thus consistent with parcel designations on the Tax Roll which compatibility permits the development of an EMS Tax Assessment Roll in conformity with the requirements of the Uniform Method of Collection. - (E) The data available in the Improvement Codes is more useful and accurate to determine Building Area than relying exclusively upon the data maintained in the DOR Codes alone because (1) the data maintained in the Improvement Codes reveals the existence of a Building with a different use than the use described in the DOR Codes, and (2) the Improvement Codes represent records maintained by the Property Appraiser with the most information relative to Building Area regardless of property use. - (F) Apportioning the Emergency Medical Services Cost among classifications of Improved Property based upon the presence of a Dwelling Unit and the presence and relative size of other Buildings, which relates to the intended or potential occupancy thereof, and the historical demand for Emergency Medical Services by property use is fair and reasonable and proportional to the benefit received.
+(C) The availability and provision of comprehensive fire services enhance and strengthen the relationship of such services to the use and enjoyment of the parcels of property, the market perception of the area and, ultimately, the property and rental values within the Fire MSBU.

+(D) It is fair and reasonable to use the Improvement Codes and the DOR Codes for the Cost Apportionment and the Parcel Apportionment because: (1) the Tax Roll database employing the use of such property use codes is the most comprehensive, accurate, and reliable information readily available to determine the property use, Building Area for improved property within the County and acreage for Land, and (2) the Tax Roll database employing the use of such property use codes is maintained by the Property Appraiser and is thus consistent with parcel designations on the Tax Roll.
+This compatibility permits the development of an Assessment Roll in conformity with the requirements of the Uniform Method of Collection.

+(E) The data available in the Improvement Codes is more useful and accurate to determine Building Area than relying exclusively upon the data maintained in the DOR Codes alone because (1) the data maintained in the Improvement Codes reveals the existence of a Building with a different use than the use described on the DOR Code, and (2) the Improvement Codes represent records maintained by the Property Appraiser with the most information relative to Building Area regardless of property use.